markansell/markansell.github.io/about.md

     a computer allowed me to aspire towards a career in engineering.
 I would watch video of leaders who inspired me, such as Steve Jobs and Oprah Winfrey, as motivation.<br><br>I'm a recent graduate of UC Berkeley, where I pursued simultaneous Bachelor of Science degrees in Mechanical Engineering and Business Administration.
-I am interested in continued education in the future."
+I am currently a Program Manager for the mechanical engineering development of a new Surface computer at Microsoft."

 ---